 How to Make Hydrangeas Purple

-Women’s Delightful Hydrangea Tee Small White If you keep these plants, you may already know that they can also turn purple.
-Or maybe you’ve seen them in a beautiful purple color and you want to know how to achieve that for yourself.
+If you keep these plants, you may already know they can also turn purple.
+Or maybe you’ve seen them in a beautiful purple color and want to know how to achieve that for yourself.

 Well, in strong acidic soil (pH below 6), flowers turn blue.
-In alkaline soil (pH above 7), flowers turn pink or even red.
+Flowers turn pink or red in alkaline soil (pH above 7).
 In slightly acidic or neutral soil (pH 6 to 7), you may get a purple color, or you could get blue and pink in the same bloom.

 Purple hydrangea pictures